-Square and inhuman in a spacesuit, Sverdlov led the way through the engine-room airlock.
-When Ryerson, following, stepped forth onto the ship's hull, he entered a moment outside existence.
+SQUARE and inhuman in a spacesuit, Sverdlov led the way through the engineroom air lock.
+When Ryerson, following, stepped forth onto the ship's hull, there was a mo-ment outside existence.

 He snatched for his breath.
 Alien suns went streaming past his head.
-Otherwise he knew blackness, touched by meaningless dull splashes.
+Otherwise he knew only blackness, touched by meaningless dull splashes.
 He clawed after anything real.
 The motion tore him loose and he went spinning outward toward the dead star.
-But he felt it just as a tide of nausea; his ears roared at him, the scrambled darks and gleams made a wheel with himself crucified at the hub.
+But he felt it just as a tide of nausea, his ears roared at him, the scrambled darks and gleams made a wheel with himself crucified at the hub.
 He was never sure if he screamed.

 The lifeline jerked him to a halt.
 He rebounded, more slowly.
-Sverdlov's sardonic voice struck his earphones: "Don't be so jumpy next time, Earthling," and he gained a sense of direction as the Krasnan began to reel him in.
+Sverdlov's sardonic voice struck his earphones: "Don't be so jumpy next time, Earthling," and there was a sense of direc-tion as the Krasnan began to reel him in.

 Suddenly Ryerson made out a pattern.
 The circle of shadow before him was the hull.
 The metallic shimmers projecting from it . . . oh, yes, one of the auxiliary tank attachments.
-The mass-ratio needed to reach one-half c with an exhaust velocity of three-fourths c is 4•35-relativistic formulas apply rather than the simple Newtonian exponential-and this must be squared for deceleration.
-The Cross had left Sol with a tank of mercury on either side, feeding into the fuel deck.
+The mass-ratio needed to reach one-halfc with an exhaust velocity of three-fourthsc is 4.35-relativistic formulas apply rather than the simple Newtonian exponential-and this must be squared for deceleration.
+TheCross had left Sol with a tank of mercury on either side, feeding into the fuel deck.
 Much later, the empty containers had been knocked down into parts of the aircraft now stowed inboard.

-Ryerson pulled his mind back from the smugness of engineering data.
-Beyond the hull, and around it, behind him, for x billion light-years on every side, lay the stars.
-The nearer ones flashed and glittered and stabbed his eyes, uncountably many; he could not have picked out a single constellation if his training had not included study of simulacra.
-The outlines they scrawled were unlike those Ryerson remembered from Earth: even the recognizable ones, such as Sagittarius, were distorted, and he felt that a somehow ghastly thing, as if it were his wife's face which had melted and run.
-The farther stars blended into the Milky Way, a single clotted swoop around the sky, the coldest color in all reality.
-And yet farther away, beyond a hundred thousand or a million light-years, he could see more stars-billions at a time, formed into the tiny blue-white blurs of other galaxies.
+Ryerson pulled his mind back from the smugness of engi-neering data.
+Beyond the hull, and around it, behind him, for X billion light-years on all sides, lay the stars.
+The nearer ones flashed and glittered and stabbed his eyes, uncountably many.
+The outlines they scrawled were not those Ryerson remem-bered from Earth: even the recognizable constellations, like Sagittarius, were distorted, and he felt that as a somehow ghastly thing, as if it were his wife's face which had melted and run.
+The farther stars blent into the Milky Way, a single clotted swoop around the sky, the coldest color in all reality.
+And yet farther away, beyond a million light-years, you could see more suns-a few billion at a time, formed into the tiny blue-white coils of other galaxies.

 Impact jarred Ryerson's feet.
 He stood erect, his bootsoles holding him by a weak stickiness to the plastic hull.
-Rotation made the sky move slowly past his gaze.
+There was just enough rotation to make the sky move slowly past his gaze.
 It created a dim sense of hanging head down; he thought of ghosts come back to the world like squeaking bats.
 His eyes sought Sverdlov's vague, armored shape.
 It was so solid and ugly a form that he could have wept his gratitude.